obonaventure/cnp3/book/lan/principles.rst

 [Abramson1970]_ analysed the performance of ALOHANet under particular assumptions and found that ALOHANet worked well when the channel was lightly loaded.
 In this case, the frames are rarely retransmitted and the `channel traffic`, i.e. the total number of (correct and retransmitted) frames transmitted per unit of time is close to the `channel utilization`, i.e. the number of correctly transmitted frames per unit of time.
 Unfortunately, the analysis also reveals that the `channel utilization` reaches its maximum at :math:`\frac{1}{2 \times e}=0.186` times the channel bandwidth.
 At higher utilization, ALOHANet becomes unstable and the network collapses due to collided retransmissions.

-.. sidebar:: Amateur packet radio
+.. note:: Amateur packet radio

  Packet radio technologies have evolved in various directions since the first experiments performed at the University of Hawaii.
 The Amateur packet radio service developed by amateur radio operators is of these descendants of ALOHANet.
 Many amateur radio operators are very interested in new technologies and they often spend countless hours to develop new antennas or transceivers.
 When the first personal computers appeared, several amateur radio operators designed radio modems and their own datalink layers protocols [KPD1985]_ [BNT1997] _.
 This network grew and it was possible by using only packet radio relays to connect to servers in several European countries.
 Some amateur radio operators also developed TCP/IP protocol stacks that were used over the packet radio service.
 Some parts of the `amateur packet radio network <http://www.ampr.org/>`_ is connected to the global Internet and uses the `44.0.0.0/8`.